sonburn/sncr-sketch-plugin/README.md

 Updates all linked artboard descriptions on the current page; updates the layer name to match the linked artboard name, moves the artboard description to the SNCR > Descriptions directory, and re-orients the position in the case the artboards have been moved.

 # Artboard Titles
+Sketch displays titles above each artboard on the canvas, however these titles do not get exported when exporting slices which contain multiple artboards.
+The following functions assist in the creation of artboard titles, allowing them to be exported in wireframes.

 ## Create Titles for Artboards on Page
-To do...
+Generates text layers with the name of each artboard, for all artboards (not precluded) on the page.
+The text layers are positioned above the artboards (by default), and on the background canvas.
+All titles are contained in a "Titles" group within the parent "SNCR" group at the top of the layers panel.

 ## Include Selected Artboards
-To do...
+Indicates the selected artboards should be included when new titles are created.
+This function is only necessary of the artboard was previously precluded.

 ## Preclude Selected Artboards
-To do...
+Indicates the selected artboards should not be included when new titles are created.

-## Settings for Page…
+## Settings…
-Creates a title text layer above or below each artboard, with the value of each artboard name.
-These titles are useful to identify screens in wireframes, as the native Sketch artboard title names don't export.
-All titles are contained in a group at the top of the layers panel called "Titles".
-Any time you change the name of an artboard, simply run this action again and all titles will be quickly re-generated to reflect name changes.
+Presents some controls over the location of the artboard titles, and an option to automatically create titles for all artboards (not precluded) on the page when artboards are moved, on all pages other than Symbols page.

 ![Create Artboard Titles](https://raw.githubusercontent.com/sonburn/sncr-sketch-plugin/master/Screenshots/Create%20Artboard%20Titles.png)